digital-asset/daml/docs/source/app-dev/app-arch.rst

 <java-bindings>` and :ref:`Scala <scala-bindings>` and you can also interact with the :ref:`gRPC API
 <grpc>` directly.

-..
-TODO (drsk) add and point to javascript bindings.
-..
-If you choose a different Javascript based frontend framework, the packages ``@daml/ledger``,
-.. ``@daml/types`` and the generated ``@daml2js`` package provide you with the necessary interface code
-.. to connect and issue commands against your ledger.

 We provide two libraries to build your React frontend for a DAML application.